 Note that all applications for Child Support Order in the Queens Bench Court must first be submitted to at a Dispute Resolution Officer (DRO) first.
 If the child support application is made in the Provincial Court, both parties may agree to go through a DRO instead.
 Any agreements made with a DRO may be final and binding by both parties signing a consent order.
 To book an appointment with a DRO you may contact Calgary Court Centre at 403-297-6981.

 - Parenting and Contact Orders: The parent’s may apply for Parenting Orders to determine their responsibilities, time and decision-making process on their children’s upbringing and well being.
 The parents are encouraged to agree on parenting and contact decisions with the children if possible, bearing in mind that the children are entitled to maximum contact with both parents.
 In a case where parents cannot agree on such matters, a Court will make a decision based on the best interests of the children.
-The legal community is reluctant to identify these as ‘custody’ and ‘access’ matters to avoid further conflict between the spouses.
-While determining parental responsibility, the focus for such orders is focused primarily on the best interests of the children.
 Contact Orders are meant to schedule time for children to spend time with other people in their lives, besides their parents.
 Contact Orders will also be made in the best interests of the child.
 A parent can apply for a Parenting or Contact Order by filing the required forms at a court where an action has already been started against the other spouse.
 If no action has been started, the application may be filed at any court in Alberta.

 - Parenting after Separation Seminar: If you are contesting the divorce, you must attend a Parenting after Separation You must attend within 3 months of being served with the Statement of Claim.
 The plaintiff must have attended the seminar before bringing any application to the Court.
 Proof of attendance is required by Clerk of the Court before your divorce action can be scheduled for trial.
 If you are not challenging the divorce or if your children are over the age of 16 years, you are not required to attend the Parenting after Separation seminar.
 You must confirm in writing that you and your spouse entered into an agreement settling all issues between you.